reverentgeek/blog/src/site/presentations.md

 If you're a web developer, chances are you have heard the term "JAMstack."
 Curiously, JAMstack isn't a solution to prevent clogged printers, something to eat on toast, or a way to make music.
 Instead, it's an architecture for designing super-fast web applications that easily scale.

 In this talk, we'll cover the JAMstack architecture, the numerous benefits of the JAMstack approach, and tools you can use to implement a JAMstack web application.
-You'll walk away with a clear understanding of JAMstack and resources to quickly build your own web app at ludicrous speed!
+You'll walk away with a clear understanding of JAMstack and resources to quickly build your web app at ludicrous speed!

 [Slides](https://speakerdeck.com/reverentgeek/jamstack-web-apps-at-ludicrous-speed)